 scripts folder inside project root folder, and start

 coding a bunch of scripts inside it.

 I end up with a lot of replicated code.
-Stupid things like exporting
+Foolish things like exporting

-dotfiles, but I it doesn’t make sense, since other projects
+in my dotfiles, but I it doesn’t make sense, since other

 Another problem, is that lots of times I wanted to run a lot of scripts in one line, for example:

 I hate doing this thought.
 So, I believed that creating a

 good.
 But it doesn’t make any sense to put Ruby code with Java code just for